mcm4iob/ioBroker.pid/README.md

 -->
 ### **WORK IN PROGRESS**

--   (mcm1957) changed: Overall stability during state updated has been invsreased
+-   (mcm1957) changed: Overall stability during state updates has been increased
--   (mcm1957) changed: dependencies have been updated
+-   (mcm1957) changed: Dependencies have been updated

 ### 0.0.7 (2023-04-24)